samiulsami/cmp-go-deep/README.md

 Query  ```gopls's``` ```workspace/symbol``` endpoint, convert the resulting symbols into ```completionItemKinds```, filter the results to only include the ones that are unimported, then finally feed them back into ```nvim-cmp``` / ```blink.cmp```

 ---
+⚠️ <i> it might take a while for the packages to be indexed in huge codebases </i>
 #### Demo

 * Note: Due to how gopls indexes packages, completions for standard library packages are not available until at least one of them is manually imported.